There is no cheating on college entrance exams or falsifying records to secure a seat at a prestigious school. Thomas does it the right way.

 She shared the story with a local newspaper.
 A few years later, when the time came to write college scholarship essays, her son shared his stories surrounding adversity and triumph, catching the eye of scholarship judges.

 Upon graduation, he won more scholarships than any student in his school but still fell short on tuition the second year.
-The strategy of applying for scholarships continued until his sophomore year, landing him a $250,000 scholarship, paying for the rest of his education at Morehouse College, his graduate work at Johns Hopkins University, and an opportunity to study abroad in 30 international cities.
+The strategy of applying for scholarships continued until his sophomore year, landing him a $250,000 scholarship, which paid for the rest of his education at Morehouse College, his graduate work at Johns Hopkins University, and an opportunity to study abroad in 30 international cities.
 In all, his efforts totaled $500,000 in direct scholarships, and today he is a U.S. diplomat.

 Read more about Thomas and her upcoming virtual event, “The Black Friday Scholarship Bootcamp,” on the next page.